-Join Angie Taylor for an in-depth discussion in this video Combining shapes with the Pathfinder, part of Up and Running with Illustrator CS6.
+Join Angie Taylor for an in-depth discussion in this video Combining shapes with the Pathfinder, part of Learning Illustrator CS6.

 In this movie, we're going to have a look at how to create more complex shapes from simple, basic shapes that you've created using the Shape tools in Illustrator.
 Now, we're in cogstart.ai.
 And in here, you can see some primitive shapes that I've drawn using the Shape tools.
 So, I've used mainly the Ellipse tool and the Star tool to create these shapes.
 The Star tool is really great because you can select the Star tool, click and start to drag to draw it.
 And there's lots more definer keys you can hold down as you're drawing.
 Let me just switch off my Transparency Grid.